SIT formed to probe Udhampur murder case | Greater Kashmir

-Udhampur Police today constituted a Special Investigation Team (SIT) for in-depth probe into the murder of a youth here.
+Police on Monday constituted a Special Investigation Team (SIT) for in-depth probe into the murder of a youth in Udhampur.

 “Dy.
 Inspector General of police Udhampur Ramban range, Sujit Kumar has constituted a seven member SIT for expeditious investigation into the case FIR No 294/2020 u/s 302 IPC of Police station Udhampur and bring it to a logical end,” Police Department said.